erturian/table_encounter/README.md

-# Table Encounter - an open source skirmish tabletop srd
+# Table Encounter - an open skirmish tabletop srd

 ## Work in Progress